 Environmental burdens for supplying forest-based biomass within the state of Michigan calculated in this work can be compared to similar estimates made in the literature, although the comparisons are not often perfect due to different assumptions and scenario boundaries among studies.
 Below in Table 10 is a comparison of our work with a few published results collected early in the project, before our results were tabulated with data from Michigan loggers.
 Our results for the state of Michigan are in reasonable agreement with the three studies considering harvesting and transport of forest-based biomass grown in natural stands, from Europe and different regions in the United States.
-It was unclear from Sonne 2006 what transport distance was used to calculate emissions for this stage of the supply chain, but their GHG emissions value is roughly twice as large as our baseline assumption considering a 200 km roundtrip distance.
-Johnson et al. (2005) consider a transport distance in line with our own assumption, but harvesting systems for the US Southeast and Pacific Northwest appear to be more energy intensive than our Michigan logger survey data and default assumptions indicate - although if we were to assume a combination of feller-buncher and chainsaw harvesting, our harvesting impacts could be much higher.
+It was unclear from Sonne 2006 what transport distance was used to calculate emissions for this stage of the supply chain, but their GHG emissions value is even larger than our conservative baseline assumption of a 200 mi roundtrip distance.
+Johnson et al. (2005) consider a transport distance lower than our own assumption, but harvesting systems for the US Southeast and Pacific Northwest appear to be more energy intensive than our Michigan logger survey data and default assumptions indicate - although if we were to assume a combination of feller-buncher and chainsaw harvesting, our harvesting impacts could be much higher.